jb162/Midterm-Project/README.md

 Advanced Analysis 1: Age & Movie Quantity

+We used a bar chart to show both the age and movie quantity for each streaming platform.

 -We found that the streaming platform that offer the most movies for 18+ is Prime Video, Netflix, and Hulu respectively.
 Disney+ offers the highest number of movies for all demographics.
+If customers are looking for family movies or investors want to advertise products that cater more to families they could use Disney +.
+If it is a group above 18 and they want to watch more adult movies or an investor has a target market of above 18 the they would pick Amazon Prime and second Netflix since this two have a higher number of movies for suited for this specific demographic.

 Advanced Anaylsis 2: Movie Rating and Movie Quantity